-Spousal support (previously called “alimony”) is one of the most hotly contested issues in a divorce.
+Spousal support (previously called “alimony” or “alimony payments”) is one of the most hotly contested issues in a divorce.
 When a couple, who is already struggling financially then separates, money becomes much tighter.
 The same money that was used to support one household, is now expected to be able to support two households.
 This is one reason divorce can be financially devastating to both parties.
 Although the cost of living in the Temecula and Murrieta areas is lower than other parts of Southern California, it is still difficult to make ends meet after a divorce.

 If you are going through a divorce and one spouse is not working, chances are that an order for spousal support will be made.
 Calculating how much support will be owed and for how long it will be paid depends on your particular situation.
 Typically, people paying spousal support will feel that the amount to be paid is unfair, because it will be financially difficult for them.
 People who receive spousal support are usually worried about how they will be able to make ends meet on such a small amount of money.